YunoHost/doc/fail2ban.md

 # Fail2ban

 For a number of reasons, an IP adresse may be wrongly blacklisted.
-If you wish to access your server through this specifi IP you will need to unblock it.
+If you wish to access your server through this specify IP you will need to unblock it.

 ## IP unblock

-First, list all iptables rules with : `iptables -L --line-numbers` :
+First, list all iptables rules with: `iptables -L --line-numbers` :

 ```bash
 root@beudi:~# iptables -L --line-numbers